rook/rook/Documentation/cockroachdb-cluster-crd.md

 The settings below are specific to CockroachDB database clusters:

 * `secure`: `true` to create a secure cluster installation using certificates and encryption. `false` to create an insecure installation (strongly discouraged for production usage).
 Currently, only insecure is supported.
-* `volumeSize`: Each database instance will get an underlying persistent data volume created to store its instance data using the default storage class.
-This value represents the size of the volume that will be created.
-The value should be expressed in the [standard Kubernetes resource format](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory).
 * `cachePercent`: The total size used for caches, expressed as a percentage of total physical memory.
 * `maxSQLMemoryPercent`: The maximum memory capacity available to store temporary data for SQL clients, expressed as a percentage of total physical memory.